lnajarila/ateneo-lithub/README.md

    We will follow the following format for branch names: ```type-feature-name```.
 For example, ```feature-login-form```.
 Types are outlined later down below.

-   Each branch should focus on one specific change.
-If a branch seems like they involve two types, separate them into their own branches.

 2. **Make Changes.** Edit files, then stage and commit them.

    ```bash